Rock Cake Recipe – Simple Baking

 Simple, Tasty Cakes

 So rock cakes are the product of cookery classes, war time rationing and the butt of jokes in books, films and television jokes, but nevertheless the rock cake still stands proud – and tasty.
-I regularly make them for a local craft and cake fair at a community hub in Exeter, and they always sell out.
 More filling and less sweet than some cakes they are popular with children and adults alike.
 They are a simple treat to add to a lunch box as an elevenses or 3.00 tea time snack.

 Make Your Rock Cake Recipe Your Own!